How to Extend Tire Life: Maximize Your Tires’ Mileage.

 3. Rearward Cross

-Ideal for: Non-directional tires / rear wheel drive vehicles
+Ideal for: Non-directional tires / rear-wheel-drive cars

 How to do it: Move the rear tires to the front, but keep their side.
 Then move the front tires to the rear, but put them on the opposite side.